 Healthcare is one of the industries that are currently at the forefront of technological innovation.
-More and more healthcare providers are now investing in cutting-edge technologies such as artificial intelligence, predictive analytics, machine learning, or chatbots.
+More and more healthcare providers are now investing in cutting-edge technologies such as artificial intelligence, predictive analytics, robotic technology, machine learning, and chatbots.

 The main goals driving the expansion of technology in medical contexts are delivering better care to patients, streamlining internal processes, improving staff productivity, and reducing costs.

 One of the most exciting new areas of innovation is robotic and robot-assisted surgery.
-This technology holds a great promise to patients by:
+This technology holds great promise for patients by:

 It's also a very promising technology for doctors, offering them a greater degree of precision and accuracy, access to difficult areas, and a more comfortable working environment.